Fiat Chrysler's targets seen at risk as North America still pressured

 Since the world's seventh largest carmaker moved its primary listing to New York on Oct.
 13, shares have been seven times more heavily traded in Milan, its traditional market, suggesting U.S. investors are still taking a wait-and-see approach on the stock.

-However, the stock gained 6.6 percent in that period, outperforming a flat performance in U.S. automakers GM and Ford.
+However, the stock gained 6.6 percent in that period, outperforming a flat performance in U.S. automakers GM (GM.N) and Ford (F.N).

 (Additional reporting by Stefano Rebaudo in Milan, Jeffrey Dastin in New York, Brad Haynes and Alberto Alerigi in Sao Paulo; Editing by Elaine Hardcastle)